rohith1125/Prado/README.md

 ### Intro
 Prado (dedicated to [Isabel Lifu](https://github.com/Isabel-Lifu-211207-XPrado)) is an esolang that translates to [BF](https://en.wikipedia.org/wiki/Brainfuck) to be interpreted.
 Prado files have the `.pdn` extension.

-Until Prado is added to Linguist, the `JavaScript` percentage in this Repo represents `Prado`, whose Linguist colour will be `#d0a92c` (golden).
+Until Prado is added to Linguist, the `JavaScript` percentage in this Repo represents `Prado`, whose Linguist colour will be `#d0a92c` (gold).

 ### Interpreter (WIP)
-`Prado.py` is a WIP Python interpreter for `Windows 10` that translates between Prado, BF and text.
+`Prado.py` is a ~~WIP~~ COMPLETE Python interpreter for `Windows 10` that translates between Prado, BF and text.

+The text-to-BF functionality is thanks to [this `Stack Exchange` post](https://codereview.stackexchange.com/questions/179492/text-to-brainfuck-translator).

 ### Dependencies
 The interpreter requires the following `Python 3` modules: